 Hello!
-My name is Elyse Emerich and I have been teaching piano for over 10 years.
-Nothing makes me happier than helping another people learn to play piano and understand music.
+My name is Elyse Emerich and I have been teaching piano for over 14 years.
+I have a BM degree in Piano Pedagogy from the University of Oklahoma and a MM degree in Piano Pedagogy from Texas Christian University.
+I now teach and manage my own private piano studio in Newport News, VA.
+Nothing makes me happier than helping people learn to play piano and understand music.
 To get a better idea of my teaching philosophy and lesson rates, please visit my website!

 Elyse is great.
 She comes to our home and teaches my 6 year old son and 5 year old daughter.
 Elyse is very patient and the weekly progress is noticeable.
 We practice with the kids about 5-10 minutes at least 4 days a week, and Elyse walks us through what she wants us to practice.
 Our kids love it, and we highly recommend Elyse.

 Elyse taught piano to my son for many years, and did a wonderful job with him.
 He always loved working with her, and truly respected her knowledge and expertise even during his difficult teenage years when he was unwilling to respect his middle school teachers...
 Elyse gave him the flexibility he needed to feel that he was expressing his own creativity rather than just following a set piano curriculum.
 Overall he learned a great deal from her, and we're very grateful for her patience with him!